fieldtrip/website/tutorial/sensor/preprocessing_erp.md

            74747       75347        -100           1
            ...

-## Pre-processing and re-referencing
+## Pre-processing and rereferencing

 In this raw BrainVision dataset, the signal from all electrodes is recorded unipolar and referenced to an electrode on the left mastoid.
 We want the signal to be referenced to linked (left and right) mastoids.
 During the acquisition an 'RM' electrode (number 32) was placed on the right mastoid and recorded along with all EEG channels.

-To re-reference the data we use the `cfg.implicitref` option of **[ft_preprocessing](/reference/ft_preprocessing)** to add the implicit reference channel 'LM' (the left mastoid) to the data representation as a channel with all zeros, and subsequently use the `cfg.refchannel` and `cfg.reref` options to subtract the mean of the two mastoid channels ('LM' and 'RM') from all channels.
+To rereference the data we use the `cfg.implicitref` option of **[ft_preprocessing](/reference/ft_preprocessing)** to add the implicit reference channel 'LM' (the left mastoid) to the data representation as a channel with all zeros, and subsequently use the `cfg.refchannel` and `cfg.reref` options to subtract the mean of the two mastoid channels ('LM' and 'RM') from all channels.

 Now call pre-processing using the cfg output that resulted from **[ft_definetrial](/reference/ft_definetrial)**: